Using ShipWorks with Magento (USPS, UPS, Fedex Shipping integration)

 4. You’ll then customize the shipping options (delivery confirmation, insurance, etc…) for the orders.
 You can do this individually or as a group.

 1. Note: I did notice that when you open the shipping label dialog, ShipWorks doesn’t properly associate shipping services imported from Magento to their respective service type in.
 For example, when you select three orders, one with “USPS Priority” and the others with “USPS First-Class” mail, the “USPS Priority” option is selected for all orders.
-Here is a screenshot demonstrating this.

 5. Once you’re done customizing the shipping options, you’ll print the shipping labels.

 6. Once an order is shipped, it will be marked as “Complete” in Magento.
 A Shipment will also be created that will be associated with the associated Order and Invoice.
 If a tracking number was provided from the associated shipping service, it will be added to the Shipment.
-This will allow a customer to login to the “My Account” section of the Magento store and see that their order has been shipped.
+This will allow a customer to log in to the “My Account” section of the Magento store and see that their order has been shipped.

 7. ShipWorks has the ability to send shipping confirmation emails directly to the customer.
 This may work fine for many merchants, but there will be those that want Magento to send the shipment confirmation email.
 Based on my perusal of shipworks.php file, it doesn’t look like a shipment notification email is sent from Magento when a shipment is created.
 If a merchant wants to have all emails sent from Magento, it would require a small change to be made to the shipworks.php file.

-Alternative Solutions for Integrating Magento with UPS, USPS, or Fedex
+Alternative Solutions for Integrating Magento with UPS, USPS, or FedEx

 There are alternatives to using ShipWorks.
 Here are a few alternatives.
 If you know of any integration methods that aren’t listed here, please let me know and I’ll add them to the list.